 - This is the basic idea of Wanted, both the original comic and the movie adaptation.
 The protagonist is a loser guy who becomes a Bad Ass when he finds out he has a badass gene inherited from a father he never knew.
 The comic book (but not the movie) also attempts to deconstruct this trope by scolding the reader for identifying with the main character, who's essentially a violent sociopath.
 Perhaps not coincidentally, Wanted was written by Mark Millar, the same guy who also wrote Kick-Ass.

 - Cyril, the bellringer mouse from the Redwall fic The Urthblood Saga has as his life's ambition to become a warrior someday, resenting his status as a lowly abbey novice and feeling as if his elders will always treat him like a child.
 While he becomes somewhat less enthusastic about the idea and more accepting of his place after his younger brother Cyrus just barely survives being wounded by a visiting soldier, he still has it as his ultimate goal.

-- Demon King Daimao fanfic Keena & the Defendants of Constan Academy has this happen to usual Distressed Damsel Keena, who not only wants friends (due to the remaining charcters being Put on a Bus), but also wants to find herself useful in combat.
+- Demon King Daimao fanfic Keena & the Defendants of Constan Academy has this happen to usual Damsel in Distress Keena, who not only wants friends (due to the remaining characters being Put on a Bus), but also wants to find herself useful in combat.
 Turns out she actually is skilled in combat.
 Chapter 6 reveals that she actually has trained and learned to fight, but never got the opportunity to do so.